-For general guidelines to be applied to urban heritage districts, refer to Section 4.1 of the Parks Canada Standards and Guidelines (2nd ed. or as superseded), especially the sub-sections addressing land use, visual relationships, and built features.
-As applied to Oak Street, the following guidelines cover streetscapes and the public realm.
+For general guidelines to be applied to urban downtown heritage districts such as Downtown Lindsay, refer to Section 4.1 of the Parks Canada Standards and Guidelines (2nd ed. or as superseded), especially the sub-sections addressing land use, visual relationships, and built features.
+As applied to Lindsay, the following guidelines cover streetscapes and the public realm:

-7.2 Landscapes/Streetscapes
+7.2 Streetscapes